Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

-The nonlinear spontaneous Hall voltage terms ($V_{xy}^{2\omega}$, $V_{xy}^{0\omega}$, $V_{xy}^{\rm DC} \sim I^2$) are expected within the perturbative treatment \cite{Sod15.1} of the topological (or quantum nonlinear) Hall effect of Eqn.\,\ref{Eq1}.
-In what follows we compare the magnitude of these terms found in our experiments with {\em ab initio} calculations for several weakly interacting Weyl semimentals \cite{Zha18.1}.
-Within the perturbative aproach \cite{Sod15.1,Zha18.1}, the Berry curvature dipole as well as $\sigma_{xy} = e^3\tau D_{xz}/(2\hbar^2)\cdot\mathcal{E}_x$ can be computed from the electronic band structure as function of the chemical potential. $\tan(\Theta) \equiv \sigma_{xy}/\sigma_{xx}$, where $\sigma_{xx}$ is the normal ($1\omega$) longitudinal conductivity, was found to be at maximum of the order $10^{-4}$ for a scattering time $\tau = 10$\,ps and an electric field of $\mathcal{E}_x = 10^2$\,V/m, corresponding to $\tan(\Theta)/\mathcal{E}_x \le 10^{-6}$\,m/V (ref~\citenum{Zha18.1}).
-For Ce$_3$Bi$_4$Pd$_3$, we have measured values as large as $3\times 10^{-3}$\,m/V for this ratio in the second harmonic channel (Fig.\,\ref{Fig2}d).
-Indeed, an effect that is at least three orders of magnitude smaller would be difficult to resolve experimentally, explaining why for weakly interacting nonmagnetic Weyl semimetals it has not been reported.
-The giant value we observe is even more surprising as it is obtained in a bulk semimetal, without any chemical potential tuning.
-Experimentally, such tuning is limited to the case of (quasi) 2D insulators/semiconductors, and has indeed recently revealed a $2\omega$ Hall voltage in bilayer \cite{Ma19.1} and multilayer \cite{Kan19.1} WTe$_2$; we estimate the maximum values reached there to be $\tan(\Theta)\approx 5\times 10^{-3}$ and $10^{-4}$, and $\tan(\Theta)/\mathcal{E}_x \approx 3 \times 10^{-6}$\,m/V and $10^{-8}$\,m/V, respectively.
-As these materials are gapped, there is no Berry curvature divergence, explaining the comparably small magnitude of the effect.
+{\bf DISCUSSION}\\ \SBP{We start by discussing the terms $V_{xy}^{2\omega}$, $V_{xy}^{0\omega}$, and $V_{xy}^{\rm DC} \sim I^2$.
+They can be understood within the perturbative treatment \cite{Sod15.1} of Eqn.\,\ref{Eq1}, where the spontaneous nonlinear Hall conductivity $\sigma_{xy}$ is determined by the Berry curvature dipole $D_{xz}$ as For several noninteracting (and TRS preserving) Weyl semimetals, $D_{xz}$ was computed by electronic bandstructure calculations \cite{Zha18.1}.} The tangent of the Hall angle, defined as $\tan\Theta_{\rm H} \equiv \sigma_{xy}/\sigma_{xx}$, where $\sigma_{xx}$ is the normal ($1\omega$) longitudinal conductivity, was found to be at maximum \SBP{(if the chemical potential is placed at the Weyl nodes)} of the order $10^{-4}$ for a scattering time $\tau = 10$\,ps and an electric field of $\mathcal{E}_x = 10^2$\,V/m, corresponding to $\tan\Theta_{\rm H}/\mathcal{E}_x \le 10^{-6}$\,m/V \cite{Zha18.1}. \SBP{An experimental confirmation of these predictions remaines elusive to date.} For Ce$_3$Bi$_4$Pd$_3$, we have measured $\tan\Theta_{\rm H}/\mathcal{E}_x$ values as large as $3\times 10^{-3}$\,m/V in the second harmonic channel (Fig.\,\ref{Fig2}D). \SBP{This giant value} is even more surprising as it is obtained in a bulk semimetal, without any chemical potential tuning.
+Experimentally, such tuning is limited to the case of \SBP{insulating} (quasi) 2D materials.

-The linear-in-current DC as well as the (first harmonic) $1\omega$ AC contribution to $V_{xy}$, by contrast, are unexpected in the perturbative treatment \cite{Sod15.1}.
-Intriguingly, these contributions, with $\tan(\Theta)$ in the range of 0.15 to 0.5 (Fig.\,\ref{Fig2}b and Fig.\,S6b), are even much larger than the $2\omega$ effect quantified above.
-In what follws we show that the striking deviations from simple expectations \cite{Sod15.1,Zha18.1}, most notably the giant enhancement of the spontaneous nonlinear Hall effect, the even-in-field Hall conductivity, and the appearance of a linear-in-field (first harmonic) contribution---arizes naturally in a Weyl-Kondo semimetal.}